rdmdk/cards/README.md

 # rules
 - First to 21 wins
 - If not 21 then the player with the highest total without exceeding 21 wins
-- The high roller is the player with the biggest bank and must bet a minimum of a third of their bank each round, while other players can bet at most two-thirds of theirs
-- There are no ties so if two or more players stand or finish at X and X is the highest total then the high roller or top-left-most player (whichever comes first) wins
+- There are no ties so if two or more players stand or finish at X and X is the highest total then the high roller (player with the biggest bank) or top-left-most player (whichever comes first) wins
 - Three 7s results in a Payday where the winner collects every player's bank

 # etc